revl/svn_replay/README.md

 repositories onto a set of non-overlapping directories in the target repository.

 Below is an example of a very basic configuration file.
-It defines one source repository and the path for it in the target repository.
+It sets up replication of a single directory of one repository to a directory inside another repository.

-    # Turn the entire 'source_repo' into a single directory inside
+    # Replicate a directory from one repository to another.
-    # the target repository.
     {
         SourceRepositories =>
         [
             {
                 RepoName => 'source_repo',
                 RootURL => 'https://svn.example.org/repos/source_repo',
+                PathMapping =>
+                [
+                    {
+                        SourcePath => 'path/in/source/repo',
                         TargetPath => 'path/in/target/repo'
                     }
                 ]
             }

-The example becomes somewhat more practical with addition of another source repository:
+        ]
+    }

+Another simple example, with two source repositories this time
+around:

-    # Merge two repositories by putting each of them into
+    # Merge trunks of two repositories by putting them into
     # sibling directories in the target repository.
     {
         SourceRepositories =>